 We believe every human being has great potential.
 Our mission is to help you tap that potential to be your best today – that will look different every day.

 I’m sure you’ve heard a lot about the long term health benefits of exercise, but the short term benefits are just as good, and often much more motivating than hoping for the scale to change or muscles to grow.
 Pay attention to how you feel during the day after you exercise: improved mood, energy levels and better sleep are all examples of great and immediate side effects of a good workout.

 Movement and focused training are small parts of feeling great – and not even the most important parts.

 This is our Training Pyramid.
 Sleeping well and eating good food are way more important to your well being than your exercise routine.
 We’d never encourage you to set an early alarm in order to squeeze a workout in.
 (Here’s what we’d say: Get your sleep, and then instead swap your morning social media scroll for a quick, effective 5-20 minute workout.)

 It’s better to do a little bit of activity each day than to go all out a couple times a week.
-A lot of new goals start off with a lot of intensity, but consistency wins the day.
+A lot of new goals start off with intensity, but consistency wins the day.
 Average pace is more important than current pace.